Joveee05/countries-api/README.md

 ## API Endpoints

-- GET /api/countries: Retrieve a list of countries with pagination and optional filtering by region or population size.
+- GET /api/countries: Retrieves a list of countries with pagination and optional filtering by region or population size.

-- GET /api/countries/:id: Retrieve detailed information for a specific country, including its languages, population, area, and bordering countries.
+- GET /api/countries/:id: Retrieves detailed information for a specific country, including its languages, population, area, and bordering countries.

-- GET /api/regions: Retrieve a list of regions and the countries within each region, with additional aggregated data such as the total population of the region.
+- GET /api/regions: Retrieves a list of regions and the countries within each region, with additional aggregated data such as the total population of the region.

-- GET /api/languages: Retrieve a list of languages and the countries where they are spoken.
+- GET /api/languages: Retrieves a list of languages and the countries where they are spoken.
 Includes the total number of speakers globally for each language.

-- GET /api/statistics: Provide aggregated statistics such as the total number of countries, the largest country by area, the smallest by population, and the most widely spoken language.
+- GET /api/statistics: Provides aggregated statistics such as the total number of countries, the largest country by area, the smallest by population, and the most widely spoken language.

 ## Implementation Approach